The Best Digital Meat Thermometer

 It was accurate in the ice and boiling water tests, it’s easy to shift between Fahrenheit and Celsius, and the display includes a timer, the set temperature, and the thermometer’s temperature.
 At around $16, we were surprised at how well it performed.

-Other great instant-read digital meat thermometers
+Other great instant-read models

 EatSmart Precision Elite Food Thermometer